RashJrEdmund/Tribute-page/README.md

     -all this is done using your Linux terminal or git-bash for windows users.

 ## CONTRIBUTION
-    Contributions, issues, and feature requests are welcome!
+    Contributions, issues, and feature requests are welcome! really.